 • Contributing RN perspectives on issues being addressed by the health care team (4).

 • The CRNS always promotes resolution of professional practice issues at the lowest level.
-RNs have a responsibility to collaborate with the employer and other organizations as needed to resolve professional practice issues (7).
+RNs have a responsibility to collaborate with the employer and other organizations as needed to resolve professional practice issues (8).

-When working with people, personalities, beliefs and values may collide.
+When working with people, their personalities, beliefs and values may collide.
 As a manager, it is important to develop your individual skills in coaching and supporting your staff to resolve conflict.

 • Proactively explore supports available through human resources.